Jay3409/hypnoLock/README.md

 ## Installation

-- Download the most recent build that corresponds to your operatig systen at the bottom (i.e. "package-windows-latest" if youre using widnow)
+- Download the [most recent build](https://github.com/Jay3409/hypnoLock/releases/tag/latest) that corresponds to your operatig system (i.e. "package-windows-latest" if youre using widnow)
+- Windows: Extract the zip file and run the `Screen Locker.exe` file
-- Extract the ZIP file into a location of your choice
+- Linux: Extract the tar.gz file and run the `bin/Screen Locker` file
-- Run the `Screen Lock` file in the `bin` subfolder
+- Mac: Run the `Screen Locker-1.0.0.dmg` file

 ## Usage